Boris Thomashefsky: Early life

-He was born Boruch-Aharon Thomashefsky in Osytnyazhka (Оситняжка; אָסיטניאַשקע), a village in the Chyhyryn county of the Kiev Governorate of the Russian Empire (today in the Kirovohrad Oblast, Ukraine).
-He grew up in the nearby town of Kamyanka (today in the Cherkasy Oblast, Ukraine), until, at the age of 11, he left for Berdychiv where he trained as a meshoyrer (choir singer) in the renowned synagogue choir of cantor Nisan Belzer.
+Thomashefsky was born Baruch-Aaron Tomashevsky (Note: Also cited as Boruch-Aharon Tomashevsky.) on 29 May 1866 (Note: Also cited as 1868.) in the village of Osytnyazhka, Kiev Governorate (present-day Ukraine).
+Thomashefsky grew up in the nearby town of Kamyanka until, at the age of 11, he left for Berdychiv where he trained as a meshoyrer (choir singer) in the renowned synagogue choir of cantor Nisan Belzer.

 In 1881, he emigrated with his family to the United States, and just a year later, while still a teenager, he was largely responsible for the first performance of Yiddish theater in New York City, in what was to become the Yiddish Theater District.
 He has been credited as the pioneer of Borscht Belt entertainment.

 Although Thomashefsky left Imperial Russia at a time when Yiddish theater was still thriving there (it was banned in September 1883), he had never seen it performed prior to the 1882 performance he brought together in New York.
 Thomashefsky, who was earning some money by singing on Saturdays at the Henry Street Synagogue on the Lower East Side, was also working as a cigarette maker in a sweatshop, where he first heard songs from the Yiddish theater, sung by some of his fellow workers.